designstem/projects/colorblindness/index-06-calculator.md

   <summary>Teachers notes</summary>

   ### Hint for teachers.
-  ~Through these quizzes, you can evaluate your students increase of knowledge.
-Maybe also use the questions in a test.~
+  ~Through this quiz, on the one hand, you can go deeper into the topic or on the other hand, you can evaluate your students increase of knowledge.
+Maybe also use the questions in a test for grading?~

 </f-notes>